Ortwin Hess

 Ortwin Hess (born 1966) is a German-born theoretical physicist at Trinity College Dublin (Ireland), working in condensed matter optics.
 In 2016, he was awarded the Rumford Medal for his 'pioneering work in active nano-plasmonics and optical metamaterials with quantum gain'.
 Bridging condensed matter theory and quantum optics he specialises in quantum nanophotonics, plasmonics, metamaterials and semiconductor laser dynamics.
-Since the late 1980s he has been an author and coauthor of over 300 peer-reviewed articles, the most popular of which, called Trapped rainbow' storage of light in metamaterials", was cited more than 400 times.
-He pioneered active (gain enhanced) nanoplasmonics and metamaterials with quantum gain and in 2014 he introduced the "stopped-light lasing" principle as a novel route to cavity-free (nano-) lasing and localisation of amplified surface plasmon polaritons, giving him an h-index of 60.
+Since the late 1980s, he has been an author and coauthor of over 300 peer-reviewed articles, the most popular of which, called Trapped rainbow' storage of light in metamaterials", was cited more than 400 times.
+He pioneered active (gain enhanced) nanoplasmonics and metamaterials with quantum gain and, in 2014, he introduced the "stopped-light lasing" principle as a novel route to cavity-free (nano-) lasing and localisation of amplified surface plasmon polaritons, giving him an h-index of 60.

 Early life

-Hess is a graduate of the University of Erlangen and Technische Universität Berlin.
-From 1995 to 2003 he was post-doc at both Edinburgh and Marburg Universities following by becoming faculty staff at the Institute of Technical Physics in Stuttgart, Germany in 1997.
-In 1998 he became adjunct professor at the Department of Physics of the University of Stuttgart and then also became Docent of Photonics at the Finnish Tampere University of Technology.
-From 1997 to 1998 he was visiting professor at Stanford University and in 1999/2000 visiting professor at the University of Munich.
-In July 2012 he was a visiting professor from Abbe School of Photonics.
+Hess is a graduate of the University of Erlangen–Nuremberg and Technische Universität Berlin.
+From 1995 to 2003, he was post-doc at both the University of Edinburgh and Marburg University following by becoming faculty staff at the Institute of Technical Physics in Stuttgart, Germany in 1997.
+In 1998, he became adjunct professor at the Department of Physics of the University of Stuttgart and then also became lecturer of Photonics at the Finnish Tampere University of Technology.
+From 1997 to 1998, he was visiting professor at Stanford University and in 1999/2000 visiting professor at LMU Munich.
+In July 2012, he was a visiting professor from Abbe School of Photonics.
 He was the Leverhulme Chair in Metamaterials at London's Imperial College and co-director of the Centre for Plasmonics and Metamaterials.
 He is currently the Professor of Quantum Nanophotonics and an SFI Research Professor in the School of Physics at Trinity College Dublin.
-He also hold the position of Editor-in-Chief of the open-access journal APL Quantum.
+He also held the position of editor-in-chief of the open-access journal APL Quantum.